-Each “Voices” blog segment will feature a person we believe has a unique and valuable perspective on shared decision making.
+Each “Voices of Shared Decision Making” blog segment features a person we believe has a unique and valuable perspective on shared decision making.

 Today’s guest is Peter Ubel, MD, author of “Critical Decisions.”